trisuaso/reva/book/src/template_syntax.md

 ```

 The path to include must be a string literal, so that it is known at
 compile time.
-Askama will try to find the specified template relative
+Reva will try to find the specified template relative
 to the including template's path before falling back to the absolute
 template path.
 Use `include` within the branches of an `if`/`else`
 block to use includes more dynamically.

 ## Expressions

-Askama supports string literals (`"foo"`) and integer literals (`1`).
+Reva supports string literals (`"foo"`) and integer literals (`1`).
 It supports almost all binary operators that Rust supports,
 including arithmetic, comparison and logic operators.
 The parser applies the same precedence order as the Rust compiler.